jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

           direction: row
           grow: 1
         gap: medium
       # Add the first card to the row
       children:
         - type: component.card
           options:
             color: color6
             children:
-# Use the view inside the card to create the layout of the icons and text
+              # Use the view inside the card to create the layout of the icons
+              # and text.
               - type: component.view
                 options:
                   style: